AppBaza/appbaza/src/pages/mobyd.md

 ---
-title: Mobyd
+title: MOBYD
-description: Mobyd - monitoring and tracking system for your product.
+description: MOBYD - mobile monitoring and tracking system for your products.
 hide_table_of_contents: false
 ---

-# Mobyd: Monitoring and Tracking
+# MOBYD: Monitoring and Tracking

-**Mobyd** is a monitoring and tracking system for your business.
+**MOBYD** is a mobile monitoring and tracking system for your business.

 :::info